-While it’s difficult to imagine our modern business lives without mass storage devices, printers, scanners, and cameras, each USB connection can be a serious risk for an organization’s security.
-USB devices can be infected with malware that attacks your corporate system once a device is connected.
-Such attacks can result in the theft or compromise of sensitive data, damage to your infrastructure, or even damaged machines.
+While it’s difficult to imagine our business lives without USB devices, each USB connection can pose a serious risk to an organization’s security.
+Attackers can infect USB devices with malware that attacks your corporate system once a user connects an infected device.
+Such attacks can damage your infrastructure or machines and result in the theft or compromise of sensitive data.

 What dangers do USB devices pose?

-The number of USB attacks is increasing year by year. Аccording to the Honeywell Industrial Cybersecurity USB Threat Report 2021, the percentage of malware transmitted via USB devices increased from 19% in 2019 to 37% in 2020.
-But before we start considering methods to protect against USB attacks, it’s worth looking at why they’re so dangerous.
+The number of USB attacks is increasing year by year. Аccording to the Honeywell Industrial Cybersecurity USB Threat Report 2022 [PDF], the number of threats capable of spreading over USB devices rose from 37% in 2020 to 57% in 2021.
+But before we figure out how to prevent USB attacks, it’s worth looking at why they’re so dangerous.

 Hackers can use USB devices to gain access to a computer.
-In such a way, hackers can harm, steal, or change sensitive information, destroy a computer, use computer resources to spy on computer users, etc. In most cases, the victims remain unaware for a long time that they have been targeted.
+In such a way, they can harm, steal, or change sensitive information, physically destroy the computer, use computer resources to spy on users, etc. In most cases, the victims remain unaware for a long time that they have been targeted.

 How do USB devices get infected?

-Researchers from the Ben-Gurion University of the Negev in Israel have published a paper on USB attack types.
-They point out four categories of exploits with USB devices:
+Researchers from the Ben-Gurion University of the Negev in Israel point out four ways perpetrators may attack your organization with the help of USB devices:

 - Reprogramming a device’s internal microcontroller.
 In this case, the device doesn’t act like it’s supposed to (e.g. a charger injects keystrokes upon connection).